Towards Quantifying Long-Range Interactions in Graph Machine Learning: a Large Graph Dataset and a Measurement: Theoretical Justification of Topologies in City-Networks

 \subsection{Preliminaries: A Spectral Perspective on Over-smoothing for Linear GCNs}

 We begin by analyzing over-smoothing through the lens of linearization, following the framework established in~\cite{simpleGCN} to build Simple Graph Convolutional Networks (SGCs).
-We select this model for our analysis because it is a linearized and more interpretable version of the widely adopted GCN model; in our empirical study in Section~\ref{sec:benchmark}, we use the widely adopted classical GCN.
-Linear convolutions have also been used for theoretical analysis in other previous works such as~\cite{Giovanni2022UnderstandingCO}.
-Although GCNs are often regarded in recent literature as local neighborhood aggregators, they were originally derived from a spectral perspective.
-Thus, our analysis revisits the original conceptual foundation that motivated the model.
+We select this model because it is a linearized and more interpretable version of the widely adopted GCN model, which has also been used for theoretical analysis in previous works such as~\citep{Giovanni2022UnderstandingCO}.